 So, there’s a rhythm game on 3DS called Project Mirai DX.
 It’s got awesome music, nice visuals, simple but addictive mechanics, and I friggin’ love it.
-The metagame’s stupid, though. 😛 I’ve played for something like 80 hours now, and, pardon my big-headedness, but I’m SO DAMN GOOD AT THIS GAME YEEEEEEEEEAHHHHHHH!
+The metagame’s stupid, though. 😛 I’ve played for more than 100 hours now, and, pardon my big-headedness, but I’m SO DAMN GOOD AT THIS GAME YEEEEEEEEEAHHHHHHH!

 I’ve reached the point where clearing a song doesn’t really mean anything to me (almost constantly have 999,900 Mirai Points, dolla dolla billz yo), and even getting an S+ ranking is no big deal (apart from on a couple of ultra-hard songs).
 The only things that interest me now are breaking records and getting Perfects, that is, hitting all the notes in a song with a rating of Cool or Fine.
 So, I’ve set a challenge for myself… and that is to perfect every song in the game on every difficulty with both play modes.